Let's go on a Date!

 Work

-I am a fairly rogue scientist.
 My degrees are in Neuroscience (Caltech undergrad, Berkeley PhD dropout MS).
 I have worked as an ML Software Engineer, Research Scientist, Concept Prototyping Engineer, and Neurotech Consultant.
-I'm currently a Neuroscientist at Forest Neurotech, a nonprofit Focused Research Organization. ( We got called "the most advanced BCI device in the world" recently in the press!)
-I like problems that I think will benefit human health and well-being, especially mental health and addiction.
+I'm currently the Neuroscience Team Lead at Forest Neurotech, a nonprofit Focused Research Organization. ( We got called "the most advanced BCI device in the world" recently in the press!)
+I like working on problems that I think will benefit human health and well-being, especially mental health and addiction.
 I recently worked on generative AI for Pathology, and published a bunch last year.
-I am generally pretty stoked about my work, and can slide a bit into workaholism.
+I am generally pretty stoked about my work, and can slide a bit into workaholism sometimes.
+It would be nice to tell my co-workers "I've gotta get home to my girl" and leave a little early.😉

 Hobbies

 Surfing - My favorite form of exercise.
-I also love being near the ocean in general.
+I love being near the ocean in general.
 I love boats.
 I can scuba and sail.
-I know every beach.
+I can show you all the secret beaches up and down the California coast.

-Climbing - Not a current focus, but I climbed consistently for about 10 years, and am lead-certified.
+Climbing - Not a current focus, but I climbed consistently for about 10 years, and am a lead-certified belayer.

 Cooking - I love cooking, and hosting dinners for friends and family.
 My cooking is Chinese with a pull towards Paleo + random experiments.
 Not many soups.
 I'm exploring that more.
 I love cooking together, and learning each others' styles!